 All About Last Quarter

-Last quarter, over thirty-five percent of applicants had a good or excellent credit score.
+Last quarter, thirty-eight percent of applicants had a good or excellent credit score.
 While this section of rental applicants (those with a score of 701-850) still represents the largest pool of applicants, the number has dropped to just over a quarter.
 The number of those with very poor scores (those with a score of 300-540) increased, but by less than a percentile.